programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 Many of the instructions for OS X installation are similar to Windows, with a few differences.
 In fact, it is a bit easier.

-1. Download and [install `MALLET`{.filename}
+1. Download and [install `MALLET` (`mallet-2.0.7.tar.gaz`as of Summer 2012).][`download MALLET`]
-    (`mallet-2.0.7.tar.gaz`{.filename}as of Summer
-    2012).][`download MALLET`{.filename}]
 2. Download the [Java Development Kit][Java developer’s kit].

-Unzip `MALLET`{.filename} into a directory on your system (for ease of following along with this tutorial, your `/user/`{.filename} directory works but anywhere is okay).
-Once it is unzipped, open up your Terminal window (in the `Applications`{.filename} directory in your Finder.
-Navigate to the directory where you unzipped `MALLET`{.filename} using the Terminal (it will be `mallet-2.0.7`{.filename} .
-If you unzipped it into your `/user/`{.filename} directory as was suggested in this lesson, you can navigate to the correct directory by typing `cd mallet-2.0.7`{.userinput}). cd is short for “change directory” when working in the Terminal.
+Unzip `MALLET` into a directory on your system (for ease of following along with this tutorial, your `/user/` directory works but anywhere is okay).
+Once it is unzipped, open up your Terminal window (in the `Applications` directory in your Finder.
+Navigate to the directory where you unzipped `MALLET` using the Terminal (it will be `mallet-2.0.7` .
+If you unzipped it into your `/user/` directory as was suggested in this lesson, you can navigate to the correct directory by typing `cd mallet-2.0.7`). cd is short for “change directory” when working in the Terminal.

-The same command will suffice to run commands from this directory, except you need to append `./`{.userinput} (period-slash) before each command.
-This needs to be done before all `MALLET`{.filename} commands when working on a Mac.
+The same command will suffice to run commands from this directory, except you need to append `./` (period-slash) before each command.
+This needs to be done before all `MALLET` commands when working on a Mac.

-Going forward, the commands for `MALLET`{.filename} on a Mac will be nearly identical to those on Windows, except for the direction of slashes (there are a few other minor differences that will be noted when they arise).
-If on Windows a command would be `\bin\mallet`{.userinput}, on a Mac you would instead type:
+Going forward, the commands for `MALLET` on a Mac will be nearly identical to those on Windows, except for the direction of slashes (there are a few other minor differences that will be noted when they arise).
+If on Windows a command would be `\bin\mallet`, on a Mac you would instead type:

 ``` bash
 ./bin/mallet